 While calculating the indexed cost of an asset acquisition of an assessee, there are a few critical points assessees should bear in mind.
 These are –

 The CBDT has set the Cost Inflation Index for FY 2019-20 at 289, adjusting it from 280, which was the CII for FY 2018-19.
 Since CII is utilised to calculate the inflation-adjusted cost of asset acquisition for computation of LTCG of assets, this indexation can help to reduce tax liabilities on the same.

-Assessees can bring down their quantum of tax applicable on long term capital gains acquired from the transfer of assets like debt mutual funds, real estate, etc. by adjusting their total invested amount in accordance of the CII of asset purchase and sale years.
+Assessees can bring down their quantum of tax applicable on long term capital gains acquired from the transfer of assets like debt mutual funds, real estate, etc. by adjusting their total invested amount in accordance with the CII of asset purchase and sale years.

-For example, any gain acquired by an assessee from transfer or sale of a property will attract relevant capital gains taxes, whether long or short term.
-If the holding period of said property is less than 24 months, then the gains arising from a transfer of these assets are considered short term capital gain and is not applicable for indexation.
+For example, any gain acquired by an assessee from the transfer or sale of a property will attract relevant capital gains taxes, whether long or short term.
+If the holding period of said property is less than 24 months, then the gains arising from a transfer of these assets are considered short term capital gain and are not applicable for indexation.

-However, if assessees have held an asset for more than 24 months during the time of sale or transfer, then they are taxed at a rate of 20% with CII application.
+However, if assessees have held an asset for more than 24 months during the time of sale or transfer, then they are taxed at a rate of 20% with the CII application.

 When CII is applied to gains from property, the quantum of profit is automatically reduced.
 Thus, the amount on which taxes will be levied will also be reduced, thus bringing down an assessee’s tax liabilities on LTCG.